bytedeco/javacpp-presets/cuda/README.md

  * https://developer.nvidia.com/cudnn

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/MNISTCUDNN.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `MNISTCUDNN.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java
 ```